What is a Health Information Exchange (HIE)?

 What kind of information is available through CHL/GRAChIE?

 - Anatomic Pathology & Microbiology

-The information available may vary slightly based on the EMR system and how patient health information is presented.
+The information available may vary slightly based on the electronic medical record (EMR) system and how patient health information is presented.